Here is a quick overview of our farm residents – all the different types of animals who live with us at the farm.

 photo of desk

 Several breeds of ducks are living together in the duck yard.
-The majority of them are muscovy ducks, but we have a special little gang of an Indian Runner duck, a call duck and magpie duck who have a very close bond.
+The majority of them are muscovy ducks, one is a silver appleyard lady and we have a special couple of an Indian Runner lady duck and a little boyfriend a call duck who have a very close bond.

 Farm cats